 Sterile, disposable, one-time-use, stainless steel needles that are nearly as thin as a human hair are used.
 They penetrate only slightly below the skin’s surface.
 Sensations vary among individuals; most report no pain at all, while some people experience a dull ache or tingling that quickly dissipates.
 I have non-needle techniques available for people who are not comfortable with needles.

 How are Acupuncturists trained, are they licensed?

 Education required for entry level in the profession is now a Masters degree from a 3 - 4 year graduate program, with many Doctoral degree programs expanding through the country.

 Many acupuncturists are certified by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM), an organization established in 1982 to set the standard for the profession.
 In Florida, acupuncturists are licensed through the Florida Department of Health Board of Acupuncture.

 Dava holds a Masters degree in Acupuncture, a Doctoral degree in Medical Qigong, is board certified by the NCCAOM and licensed in the State of Florida.

 Your first visit will be devoted to gathering information about your medical history, goals and important aspects of your life.
 It includes a Chinese style physical exam, review of your organ systems, pulse and tongue diagnosis, and your first treatment.
 Please allow up to 2 hours.

 Subsequent visits are one hour and involve acupuncture treatments designed specifically for your needs.
 Herbs, Qigong exercises or others may be prescribed to complement the treatment.

 Subsequent sessions: $125

-House calls are available with a $25 travel fee.
+House calls are available with a variable travel fee, dependent on distance.